opendocsg/slw-judgments-backfill/2005_SGHC_84/report.md

 34     A “document” is defined in s 3(1) of the Evidence Act (Cap 97, 1997 Rev Ed) as “any matter expressed or described upon any substance by means of letters, figures or marks or by more than one of those means intended to be used or which may be used for the purpose of recording that matter”.
 Similarly, “document” is defined in s 378(3) of the Criminal Procedure Code (Cap 68, 1985 Rev Ed) (“CPC”) as including “in addition to a document in writing ... any disc, tape, sound-track, or other device in which sounds or other data (not being visual images) are embodied so as to be capable (with or without the aid of some other equipment) of being reproduced therefrom”.
 Section 136(12) of the Copyright Act defines “document” as “anything in which information of any description is recorded”.

 35     I was of the view that the above definitions of the word “document” are all broad enough to encompass information recorded in an electronic medium or recording device, such as a hard disk drive installed in a desktop computer or server computer.
-Similarly, in _Roy S Selvarajah v PP_ [1998] 3 SLR 517, I held at [44] that computer database records with the Data Processing Centre of
+Similarly, in _Roy S Selvarajah v PP_ <span class="citation">[1998] 3 SLR 517</span>, I held at [44] that computer database records with the Data Processing Centre of

 the Immigration Department were admissible as documents within the meaning of s 380 of the CPC.